dieterku/reinforcement_learning/README.md

 * Pytorch

 ### Overview
 This notebook shows, how to train a neural network to balance a pole on a cart.
-For this we are using a "prefabricated environment" provided by OpenAI: **The Cart pole environment**.
+For this we are using a "prefabricated environment" provided by OpenAI: [The Cart pole environment](https://gym.openai.com/envs/CartPole-v1/).

 ![cart_pole_environment.PNG](cart_pole_environment.PNG)

-Please have a look at https://gym.openai.com/envs/CartPole-v1/ for more details.
+Please have a look at https://gym.openai.com/envs/CartPole-v1/ for more details - especially about the properties of the observation and action space.
-By using unsupervised reinforcement learning the model is learning to balance better and better:
+By using unsupervised reinforcement learning the model is learning to balance better and better by using a neural network:

 ![learning_progress.PNG](learning_progress.PNG)